-Has Growthpoint Properties Australia Been A Good Investment?
+Does Growthpoint Properties Australia Have A Good ROE?

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.